2012 Yecheng attack: Aftermath

 Security was increased in Yecheng, as police blockaded points of entry and exit and apprehended suspects.
 Dilxat Raxit, the leader of the pro-Xinjiang independence World Uyghur Congress, described the attack as Uyghurs "using primitive fighting methods" to fight "China's systematic repression".
 He claimed that police were the intended target of the attacks, because they had been arbitrarily arresting Uyghurs to fulfill quotas.
-Hong Lei (洪磊), spokesperson for the China's Foreign Ministry, said that the assailants deliberately targeted civilians and called them terrorists.
+Hong Lei (洪磊), spokesperson for China's Foreign Ministry, said that the assailants deliberately targeted civilians and called them terrorists.
 At the same time, Hong cautioned against overblowing the incident, portraying the militants as few in number.
 On March 26, Mamuti was publicly tried in the Intermediate people's court of Kashgar Prefecture.
 The court convicted him of "organizing and leading a terrorist group, and intentional homicide", and sentenced him to death with possibility of appeal.
-Uyghur separatist leader Rebiya Kadeer decried the trial as unfair, and claimed that capital punishment is "used arbitrarily against Uyghurs who dare to stand up for their basic human rights".
+Uyghur separatist leader Rebiya Kadeer slandered the trial as unfair, and claimed that capital punishment is "used arbitrarily against Uyghurs who dare to stand up for their basic human rights".
 Zhang Chunxian, the CPC Party chief for Xinjiang, hailed the sentence, saying "No mercy will be shown to those guilty of violent terrorist attacks in Xinjiang".